 Legal and Official Use

 In legal and official documents, such as registration papers and veterinary records, the gender of the dog is always clearly specified.
 This is important for identification, tracking, and legal purposes.
-The terms used are generally straightforward, like "male" or "female," but the accuracy is paramount to avoid confusion or legal complications.
+The terms used are generally straightforward, like "male" or "female," but the accuracy is critical to avoid confusion or legal complications.

 Everyday Language